-The Year 9 Outdoor Education Experience is a canoeing trip down the Goulburn River between the townships of Seymour and Nagambie.
-Students are self-sufficient and camp at various properties along the banks of the river.
-Throughout this experience, students gain knowledge of the area they visit and have the opportunity to develop skills in canoeing, river navigation, cooking in the outdoors, minimal impact camping and leadership.
-Students undertake various activities which enhance their learning including water testing, environmental talks and group discussions.
+The Year 9 Outdoor Education Experience is a canoe journey down the Goulburn River between the townships of Seymour and Nagambie.
+Students are self-sufficient and camp at various properties and campsites along the banks of the river.
+Throughout this experience, students gain knowledge of the area they visit and have the opportunity to develop skills in canoeing, river navigation, bush/camp cooking, minimal-impact camping and leadership.

 The Year 9 Goulburn River Experience forms an important part of the overall St Mary's Campus curriculum.
+Both the Lady Northcote and Goulburn River Experiences are compulsory for all students.